rubenschagas/rodaroda/README.md

 code formatters, JDoc, building an authentication process, frontend development, introducing new entities, CI-CD, cloud, observability, and enhancements to application and business rules, among others.

+Thus, the overall goal is to develop skills in the domains of DevOps, Development, QA, and SRE.

 ## ARCHITECTURE

 ### App environment